The Restructuring Review: Ireland

-A meeting of all creditors of the company is convened on at least 10 days written notice.
-If creditors representing a majority in value of those attending and voting at the meeting resolve to appoint a different person as liquidator to the person nominated by the shareholders, then the person so approved by the creditors shall be the liquidator.
-Generally speaking, on the appointment of a liquidator the powers of the directors will cease and the liquidator effectively displaces the directors.
+A meeting of all creditors of the company is convened on at least 10 days' written notice.
+If creditors representing a majority in value of those attending and voting at the meeting resolve to appoint a different person as liquidator from the person nominated by the shareholders, then the person so approved by the creditors shall be the liquidator.
+Generally speaking, on the appointment of a liquidator, the powers of the directors will cease and the liquidator effectively displaces the directors.

 After a petition to have a company wound up is presented, and before making the order for the winding up of a company, the court may order the appointment of a provisional liquidator under Section 573 of the Companies Act.
 The primary purpose of the appointment of a provisional liquidator is the preservation of assets pending the winding-up order based on a concern or requirement that the value, assets and business of the company are immediately preserved in the interest of creditors.

 The principle function of the liquidator is to realise all of the assets of the company and then distribute the proceeds of the sale of the assets broadly in accordance with the following priorities:

 - the discharge of the costs, fees and expenses of the winding up;